skyxie/zuora-ruby/README.md

     ZUORA::Subscription.all # Get all subscriptions

-    ZUORA::Product.all # Get all products
+    product = ZUORA::Product.all # Get all products
-    ZUORA::Product.effective_at(Time.now) # Get all active products
+    product.find_by_id("abcd") # Find a particular product by ID product.product_rate_plans # Get all product rate plans for that product

+    Subscription.effective_at(some_time) # Find all subscriptions effective at a particular time